 CyberGhost and NordVPN both offer interesting features, but with NordVPN, the features consistently work well.

-NordVPN features – NordVPN offers some great features, and unlike with CyberGhost, all the features work correctly.
-Here are a few of the features that I really liked with NordVPN:
+NordVPN features – NordVPN offers some great features, and unlike CyberGhost, all the features work correctly.
+Here’s the NordVPN Windows client with double-VPN servers:

-- CyberSec – This is an ad blocking feature that works on HTTP and HTTPS websites.
+Threat Protection – This is an ad-blocking feature that works on HTTP and HTTPS websites.
 It also blocks trackers and malware domains, plus can scan downloaded documents.
 Threat Protection is available for Windows desktops and macOS.
 More details are in the Security section of this article.

 - Obfuscated servers – These servers will conceal your VPN traffic as regular HTTPS encryption.
 This is a useful feature if you need a good VPN for China, or anywhere else that VPNs are blocked.